Teradata/developer-resources/docs/install-ai-unlimited/quickstart/docker-before-you-start.md

    - Install Azure Command Line Interface (CLI) and configure the credentials on the machine running the workspace service.
 See https://learn.microsoft.com/en-us/cli/azure/get-started-with-azure-cli.

+   ***MEM: See comments on the AWS tab about not showing the urls, as a way to shorten content.***

+   ***MEM: Add "the" before "Azure Command Line Interface (CLI)"***

+   ***MEM: Should we add "Optionally," before the Azure CLI bullet?***

-   ***MEM: We'll introduce the concept of the workspace service in the overall Welcome topic--so that will help their understanding here.
-Thinking... for this install type, the machine running the workspace service is always going to be their local machine, I think--so let's revisit the phrasing after we work through more content.***
+   ***MEM: We'll introduce the concept of the workspace service in the overall Welcome topic--so that will help their understanding here, hopefully.
+Thinking... for this install type, the machine running the workspace service is always going to be their local machine, I think.
+Better to say "your machine"?
+Or just end the sentence with "the credentials"?***

-   ***MEM: Wondering if this is a better link: https://learn.microsoft.com/en-us/cli/azure/install-azure-cli?
-Not yet sure.***

-   ***MEM: Thinking more... do they even need the AWS or Azure CLI if they are installing W and J via Docker?***
+   ***MEM: And does "configure the credentials" refer to the section called "How to sign into the Azure CLI"?
+Wondering if we can align the language, b/c the word "credentials" seems to occur only once and is burried.***

   </TabItem>
     </Tabs>

 - Docker: Download and install Docker.
 See https://www.docker.com/get-started/.

+***MEM: In the last bulet, the second "Docker" can be the link text.***